appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### newRow

-When a new row is being added to the Table, this variable contains a reference to that new row object being added.
-When there is not a new row in progress, `newRow` is `undefined`.
+When a new row is being added to the Table, this variable contains a reference to that new row object being added; otherwise, it's `undefined`.
 This is useful for accessing the user input to send it via query once the user is ready to submit the new data.

 #### isNewRow

-`isNewRow` can be used only within the **Valid** property.
-With it, you may set specific validation rules for new table rows that does not neccesarily apply to editing existing cells.
+`isNewRow` can be used only within the Validation-related properties (for example, **Regex**, **Valid**, **Error Message**, and **Required**).
+With it, you may set specific validation rules for new table rows that don't necessarily apply to editing existing cells.

-In the following video example, the Table allows editing a client in "Zone AE," however it does not allow adding any _new_ rows in Zone AE.
+In the following video example, the Table allows editing a client in "Zone AE," however it doesn't allow adding any _new_ rows in Zone AE.

 <VideoEmbed host="youtube" videoId="d8hpCBW6rGI" title="Table | Add new rows | isNewRow Validation" caption="Set specific validation rules for new rows"/>